armory/documentation/_spinnaker/terraform_integration.md

 For more information, see [Git Repo](https://www.spinnaker.io/reference/artifacts/types/git-repo/).

 ### Configure the Terraform Integration with GitHub

+These steps describe how to configure GitHub as an artifact provider for the Terraform Integration.
+For information about BitBucket, see [Configuring the Terraform Integration with BitBucket](#configuring-the-terraform-integration-with-bitbucket)

 #### 1. Generating a Github Personal Access Token (PAT)